 1. Make a distinction between advanced analytics and everyday analytics

-2. Get the keeners to self-select for pilot programs
+2. Have keeners self-select for pilot programs

 3. Provide coaching and support to the HRBPs running the pilots